In situ tuning of dynamical Coulomb blockade on Andreev bound states in hybrid nanowire devices

-Figure 1a shows the scanning electron micrograph (SEM) of Device A. An InAs-Al wire is contacted by three Ti/Au electrodes (yellow).
-The middle electrode is connected in series with a thin resistive Cr/Au film (red, 10/2 nm in thickness), serving as the on-chip resistor.
-The resistance of the film, $R \sim$11.7 k$\Omega$, can be directly measured using the three-terminal set-up (see Fig. S1 for details).
-This is not feasible in previous two-terminal designs where $R$ can only be indirectly inferred \cite{ZhangShan, WangZhichuan}.
-The InAs nanowire diameter is $\sim$36 nm and the Al thickness $\sim$7 nm.
+Figure 1(a) shows the scanning electron micrograph (SEM) of device A. An InAs-Al wire is contacted by three Ti/Au electrodes (yellow).
+The middle electrode is connected in series with a thin resistive Cr/Au film (red, 10 nm/2 nm in thickness), serving as the on-chip resistor.
+The resistance of the film, $R \sim$ 11.7 k$\Omega$, can be directly measured using the three-terminal set-up, see Fig. S1 in the supplementary material (SM) for details \cite{SM}.
+Directly measuring $R$ was not feasible in previous two-terminal designs, where the value of $R$ can only be indirectly inferred \cite{ZhangShan, WangZhichuan}.
 The wire growth details can be found at Ref. \cite{PanCPL}.
-Three side gates (yellow, Ti/Au, thickness 5/70 nm) are used: TG tunes the barrier part; SG tunes the proximitized bulk; SW serves as a DCB switch.
+Three side gates (yellow, Ti/Au, thickness 5 nm/70 nm) are used: TG tunes the barrier part; SG tunes the proximitized bulk; SW serves as a DCB switch.
+The middle electrode forms ohmic contact with the nanowire through Ar plasma etching.
+In this way, the nanowire is separated into two quantum conductors which are connected by the middle electrode.
+And the two segments of the nanowire (the barrier region and the SW-region) can be treated separately, avoiding uncontrolled non-local effects.